3 of 5

-When you create a form, Access arranges the form components in a default layout where the fields are neatly stacked up on top of each other, all exactly the same width.
+When you create a form, Access arranges the form components in a default layout where the fields are neatly stacked on top of each other, all exactly the same width.
 While this layout is functional, you might find that it doesn't best fit your information.
 For instance, in the form below, most of the fields are almost completely empty, since the data stored there doesn't take up much room.

 A form with the default layout

 The form would fit the data a little better if we made the fields and command buttons smaller, and even put some of them side by side.
 However, with the default layout, you won't be able to put two fields next to each other or resize one field or button without resizing them all.
 This is because Access lines up form components in rows and columns.
 When you resize a field, you're really resizing the column that contains it.